ccoutant/dwarf-locations/005-locations-on-stack.md

 >
 > [begin non-normative]
 >
-> _Location descriptions are a language independent representation of
+> Location descriptions are a language independent representation of
-> addressing rules._
+> addressing rules.
 >
-> _They can be the result of evaluating a debugger information entry
+> They can be the result of evaluating a debugger information entry
 > attribute that specifies an operation expression of arbitrary
 > complexity.
 In this usage they can describe the location of an object
 > as long as its lifetime is either static or the same as the lexical
-> block that owns it, and it does not move during its lifetime._
+> block that owns it, excluding any prologue or epilogue ranges, and it
+> does not move during its lifetime.
 >
-> _They can be the result of evaluating a debugger information entry
+> They can be the result of evaluating a debugger information entry
 > attribute that specifies a location list expression.
 In this usage they
 > can describe the location of an object that has a limited lifetime,
 > changes its location during its lifetime, or has multiple locations over
-> part or all of its lifetime._
+> part or all of its lifetime.
 >
 > [end non-normative]
 >